All Episodes

 I've been on this strategy for a week and a half.

-Well, Rush, I haven't been able to listen to you because of stuff at work.
+Well, Rush, I haven't been able to listen to you because of stuff at work, and it was just a theory.

-Oh, convenient.
+How convenient.

-You know, I just uh kept bouncing it off people and they kept telling me I was crazy, and then Friday night, I rejoice because Maha Rushi told me uh exactly what I should have done, and I did it without even being asked.
+And then Friday night, I rejoiced because Maha Rushi told me exactly what I should have done, and I did it without even being asked.

-You know your instincts.
+So you know your instincts.

 Yes, sir.

-Well, it's all these years of uh education.
+Well, it's all these years of education.

-Well, you've you're very kind.
+Well, you're very kind.

-I glad you called.
+I'm glad you called.

 Thank you so much.

-By the way, Deborah, do you spell your name D E B R A, or is there an O and an H in there?
+By the way, Deborah, do you spell your name D-E-B-R-A, or is there an O and an H in there?

 D-E-B-R-A.

-Congratulations, Snergley.
+Congratulations, Snurgly.

 Got somebody's name right today.